ParticlePeter/DerelictMantle/README.md

 ================
 *Unofficial Derelict binding.*

+This project is closed, there is no way to compile to AMD IL.
+AMD has removed the AMD IL compiler and according to them it only worked for OpenCL Kernels in the first place.

 A port of [the experimental reverse-engineered header][4] of the [AMD Mantle][1] library for the D Programming Language.
 Currently only MS Windows is supported, please make sure that you have a suitable GCN AMD/ATI GPU/APU and the mantle32.dll and mantleaxl32.dll (latest catalyst driver) is in your system path.
 An incomplete test project using some mantle functions can be found [here][5].
 The windows API, in particular module win32.winuser, is required.
 Currently the expected Triangle is either not drawn or not displayed, contray to the c/c++ example code.